Two-sample Test using Projected Wasserstein Distance: Problem Setup

 where the space $\text{Lip}_1$ denotes a collection of $1$-Lipschitz functions:

-While Wasserstein distance has wide applications in machine learning, the finite-sample convergence rate of Wasserstein distance between empirical distributions is slow in high-dimensional settings.
-We propose the projected Wasserstein distance to address this issue. \begin{definition} Given two distributions ${\mu}$ and ${\nu}$, define the projected Wasserstein distance as
+While the Wasserstein distance has wide applications in machine learning, the finite-sample convergence rate of the Wasserstein distance between empirical distributions is slow in high-dimensional settings.
+We propose the projected Wasserstein distance to address this issue. \begin{definition}[Projected Wasserstein Distance] Given two distributions ${\mu}$ and ${\nu}$, define the projected Wasserstein distance as

 where the operator $\#$ denotes the push-forward operator, i.e.,